Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 d) Immediately blank off the disconnected pipes;

-e) Use the polar gantry crane to lift the defective heat exchange bundle clear of the NaK pipes and into an airlock;
+e) Use the polar gantry crane to lift the defective heat exchange bundle clear of the NaK pipes, onto an airlock tray and then into an airlock;

 f) Transfer the defective heat exchanger to a service vehicle;